nicholaschen09/whiteboard/README.md

 - **Real-time Communication**: WebSockets (Socket.io in production)
 - **UI Components**: Lucide React icons

-## Roadmap

-- [ ] User authentication and personal board management
-- [ ] Persistent storage with database integration
-- [ ] Advanced shape tools and drawing options
-- [ ] Templates for common brainstorming activities
-- [ ] Presentation mode
-- [ ] Mobile app support
-- [ ] Voice and video chat integration

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Inspired by collaborative tools like Miro, FigJam, and Google Jamboard
-- Built with Next.js and React
-- UI components from shadcn/ui
-- Icons from Lucide React